Sorseg/petrichor4/README.md

 ## Assets

+When saving blend files, check "compressed"

-When working on the assets:
+When working on the assets,

 excerpt from [bevy doc](https://bevyengine.org/news/bevy-0-12/#enabling-pre-processing):

-> cargo run --features bevy/asset_processor
+> `cargo run --features bevy/asset_processor`
 > This will start the AssetProcessor in parallel with your app.
 > It will run until all assets are read from their source

-`asset_sources` in the case of Petrichor4
+(`asset_sources` in the case of Petrichor4)

 > processed, and the results have been written to their destination
 > (defaults to the imported_assets folder).